yogeshojha/rengineDocumentation/docs/getting-started.md

 # reNgine installation for Hackers

-If you are a developer and willing to reNgine for contributing or developing new features follow the [Getting Started Guidelines](dev/getting-started) for developers.

 This section aims to answer some of the most frequently asked questions on installing reNgine.

 !!! danger "Attention"
-    It is highly recommended that you follow each steps to avoid encountering any errors/issues during the setup.
+    It is recommended that you follow each steps to avoid encountering any errors/issues during the setup.

 This guide is divided into several sections based on the frequently asked questions: